Caucasus hunter-gatherer: Further research

 One of the Caucasus hunters was unearthed at Satsurblia cave in Georgia.

 Jones et al. (2015) analyzed genomes from males from western Georgia, in the Caucasus, from the Late Upper Palaeolithic (13,300 years old) and the Mesolithic (9,700 years old).
 These two males carried Y-DNA haplogroup: J* and J2a, later refined to J1-FT34521, and J2-Y12379*, and mitochondrial haplogroups of K3 and H13c, respectively.
 Their genomes showed that a continued mixture of the Caucasians with Middle Eastern populations took place up to 25,000 years ago, when the coldest period in the last Ice Age started.

 CHG ancestry was also found in an Upper Palaeolithic specimen from Satsurblia cave (dated c.
 11000 BC), and in a Mesolithic one from Kotias Klde cave, in western Georgia (dated c.
 7700 BC).
 The Satsurblia individual is closest to modern populations from the South Caucasus.

 Margaryan et al. (2017) analysing South Caucasian ancient mitochondrial DNA found a rapid increase of the population at the end of the Last Glacial Maximum, about 18,000 years ago.
 The same study also found continuity in descent in the maternal line for 8,000 years.

 According to Narasimhan et al. (2019) Iranian farmer related people arrived before 6000 BCE in Pakistan and north-west India, before the advent of farming in northern India.
 They suggest the possibility that this "Iranian farmer–related ancestry [...] was [also] characteristic of northern Caucasus and Iranian plateau hunter-gatherers."

 According to Ghalichi et al. (2024), find that the Anatolia Neolithic to CHG-Iran_N cline formed around 6300–6000 BC, consistent with previous estimates, and the EHG–CHG cline formed around 5800–5300 BC.
 Interaction between Anatolia and the Caucasus increased during the Chalcolithic and the Bronze Ages, leading to the spread of CHG ancestry.
 It also diffused into the Mediterranean, an early indication of which is found in Anatolian farmer groups from Tepecik-Çiftlik.

 Among modern populations, CHG ancestry peaks in indigenous Caucasian populations, as well as in populations that live in the east of the Caucasus, Iran and South Asia.
 However, high affinities between CHG and South Asians probably reflect affinities to both CHG and Iranian Neolithic individuals.

+Caucasus Hunter Gatherers had light and intermediate skin tones and brown eyes.

 Proto-Indo Europeans

-Main genetic ancestries of Western Steppe Herders (Yamnaya pastoralists): a confluence of Eastern Hunter-Gatherers (EHG) and Caucasus Hunter-Gatherers (CHG).